 The Vicksburg Trail will be open all day to Individual and Family registered riders.
-We suggest riders who are riding this popular trail make their way back to the Middle School around noon to watch the festivities surrounding the children, and to grab a bite to eat.
+We suggest riders who are riding this popular trail make their way back to the start around noon to grab a bite to eat.
 After the children ride the Escorted Bike Parade route, an escort will assemble and lead families who wish to ride the Vicksburg Trail together, leaving as a group around 2pm.
-To ride between the Vicksburg Trail and the Middle School, some riding on the road will be necessary.
+To ride the Trail, crossing road without an escort will be necessary.

 Bike Friendly Kalamazoo is an advocate for safety.
 We also care a great deal about the Golden Rule.
 We are all in world this together, and motorists and bicyclists alike owe each other common courtesy as we share the road and try to make this world a better place.
 Follow the law, be predictable, be conspicuous, think ahead and ride ready sez the League of American Bicyclists, and we do too.
 Waivers of liability are required for participants 18 and over, adult escorts are required for children under the age of 18.
 Helmets are required.
 Education and mutual respect are key, so you might see us stress these points more than once, in more than one way.

 Additional details about SAG stops, roving SAG support, emergency phone numbers, etc., will be communicated every once in a while, around August 21.
 Ride registration is on our Registration page.